+I am the Managing Editor for Birds of the World.
+I work with a vibrant community of editors, authors, experts, photographers, and recordists to produce one of the richest and most authoritative digital natural history resources.
 I am thrilled to be at the Cornell Lab, where I not only have the privilege of thinking about birds every day, but I get to combine my background in educational resource design with my passion to make digital natural history engaging, authoritative, and accessible.

 A lifelong aspiring naturalist, I have been watching birds since childhood, but in all honesty my enthusiasm extends to most anything with a backbone (and many things without!).
 In my formative years, I worked at a natural history museum and was an itinerant field biologist.
 This afforded me opportunities to work on everything from spiders to Hawaiian honeycreepers before I returned to the academic world to pursue my Ph.D.
 My experiences in graduate school led me to a love of teaching and a desire to create engaging and effective educational content, which got me into the world of digital publishing before I came to the Cornell Lab.